Suno Instrumental Doesn't Match the Mood (Fix)

 • uplifting + dark lyrics

-If you want “sad but with groove”, use melancholic groove, mid-tempo, syncopated bass — not dance + sad.
+If you genuinely want “sad but with groove,” write melancholic groove, mid-tempo, syncopated bass — not dance + sad.

 Prevention

-• Genre words carry implicit mood (EDM = happy, metal = angry) — pick on purpose
+• Genre words carry implicit mood (EDM = happy, metal = angry) — pick on purpose, and Exclude the opposite.

-• Always specify key; default-major sad songs always feel off
+• Always specify a key; default-major sad songs always feel off.

-• Annotate mood per section in lyrics with [Verse 1 - reflective]-style tags
+• Annotate mood per section in the Lyrics field with [Verse 1: reflective]-style tags.

-• Never combine conflicting words (dance + sad theme) in style
+• Never combine conflicting words (dance + sad theme) in the Style field.

 Tags: #Suno #Music #Debug #Troubleshooting